 Introduction to Cross Stitch

-If you’re starting with beginner cross stitch, knowing the basics is key.
+If you’re starting with beginner crossstitching, knowing the basics is key.
 Beginners often use Aida or linen fabric because they have a grid that helps with stitching.
 The fabric’s count, like 14-count Aida, tells you how many stitches fit in an inch.
 This affects the detail and size of your design.

-For cross stitch supplies, you’ll need a few important items.
+For crossstitching supplies, you’ll need a few important items.
 You’ll need a pattern, fabric, embroidery floss, needles, and a hoop or frame.
 Optional tools like needle minders and magnifying glasses can make stitching easier.
 Remember to buy all your supplies at once to avoid color differences and keep your stitches even.

 Essential Supplies | Optional Tools |